-According to the RoSPA study referred to above;
+According to the RoSPA:

-“Inappropriate speed contributes to around 11% of all injury collisions reported to the police, 15% of crashes resulting in a serious injury and 24% of collisions that result in a death.
+“Inappropriate speed contributes to around 12% of all injury collisions reported to the police, 13% of crashes resulting in a serious injury and 24% of collisions that result in a death.
 This includes both ‘excessive speed’, when the speed limit is exceeded but also driving or riding within the speed limit when this is too fast for the conditions at the time (for example, in poor weather, poor visibility or high pedestrian activity).”

-Your call will be answered by an experienced personal injury lawyer who will be on hand to provide initial free advice on whether you have reasonable prospects of making a claim.
-If you decide to ask Mooneerams to handle your claim, in most cases, we will be able to offer you the protection of a No Win, No Fee agreement.
-Call now on 0292 048 3615, contact us online or email firstname.lastname@example.org.
+Your call will be answered by one of our experienced personal injury team members, who will be on hand to provide initial free legal advice on whether you have reasonable prospects of making a claim.
+If you decide you want Mooneerams to handle your claim, in most cases, we will be able to offer you the protection of a No Win, No Fee agreement.
+Call now on 029 2048 3615, contact us online or email firstname.lastname@example.org.